JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 - A guarantee on the maximum amount of time needed to deliver data from sender to receiver.
 - Reliable data delivery.
-- ```A message abstraction, that preserves boundaries between message data sent in different socket send calls at the sender.```
+- &#x1F449;```A message abstraction, that preserves boundaries between message data sent in different socket send calls at the sender.```
 - A byte stream abstraction, that does not preserve boundaries between message data sent in different socket send calls at the sender.
 - A guarantee on the minimum amount of throughput that will be provided between sender and receiver.
 - A flow-control service that ensures that a sender will not send at such a high rate so as to overflow receiving host buffers.